Parties and missile threats: On board a cruise ship stuck in the Middle East crisis zone

 MSC Cruises said it was working with embassies and foreign offices to repatriate guests as soon as flights resumed.

+“At present, airlines operating flights have indicated that they will follow an order of priority based on the original flight date,” said a spokesperson for MSC.

+The cruise line said it’s also working on chartering flights from Dubai, Abu Dhabi or Muscat “to speed up the repatriation.”

-“At this time, the situation on board remains calm,” the cruise line said in a statement.
-“Guests have full access to all onboard services and facilities, and we continue to ensure a high standard of care, comfort and support for both guests and crew.”
+“The situation on board remains calm.
+We are providing guests with regular updates on the situation,” the cruise line added.
+“They have full access to all onboard services and facilities, and we continue to provide a high standard of care, comfort and support.”

 Ballantyne said she was most concerned about boarding a plane home, given recent attacks targeting airports in the region.